johm01/a-pandas-story/README.md

 # a-pandas-story
-a game made with pygame about a little red panda and his adventure threw the bamboo forest!
+a game made with pygame about a little red panda and his adventure through the bamboo forest!